Critical dynamics of the directed percolation with L\'evy-driven temporally quenched disorder: Model

+This section first introduces the lattice simulation framework for the (1+1)-dimensional DP model, followed by a detailed elaboration on the procedure for incorporating time-quenched disorder driven by Lévy flights into the model.

-In this model, $'A'$ represents active particles, and $'\emptyset'$ represents inactive particles.
-For a square lattice model, the evolution of the DP system starting from a single seed is shown in Fig. \ref{f1}.
-The occupation state of site $s_i$ at the next time step is determined by the following update rule\cite{henkel2008non,1984Equivalence,1985Phase}.
+In non-equilibrium statistical mechanics, DP is a stochastic multi-particle process\cite{potts1952some}.
+Monte Carlo simulations of the (1+1)-dimensional DP model are performed by updating discrete lattice sites.
+Typically, the system state is represented by binary values, where 1 indicates particle survival (active state) and 0 indicates extinction (absorbing state).
+The simulation is initialized with a fixed number of active seeds and evolves over discrete time steps.
+Once the initial conditions are set, the system evolves according to specific stochastic dynamics.
+The occupation state of site $S_i$ at the next time step is determined by the following update rule\cite{henkel2008non,1984Equivalence,1985Phase},

-where $z_i$ is a random number between $[0,1]$, and $p$ is the conditional probability that governs the system's evolution.
-The value $s_{i,t+1}$ at the next time step represents the occupation state of site $i$, with $1$ indicating an active site and $0$ indicating an empty site.
-The state update of a site depends on the connection states of its neighboring edges\cite{henkel2008non}, and this rule defines the DP model, also known as bond DP.
-In the ordinary DP process, the conditional probability $p$ is usually fixed.
-However, external noise and variations in unstable fields cause the interaction strength to vary dynamically over time.
-For time-dependent quenched disorder in the DP system, the conditional probability $p$ can be modified as follows:
+In the DP model, $x_i(t)$ is a random number between $[0,1]$, and $p$ is the conditional probability that governs the system's evolution.
+The value $S_{i,t+1}$ at the next time step represents the occupation state of site $i$.
+The state update of a site depends on the connection states of its neighboring edges\cite{henkel2008non}.

-$\delta(t)$ represents the increment of the conditional probability at each time step during the DP evolution.
-As previously stated, we aim to introduce a more complex time-quenching method to analyze DP-like behavior in real physical systems.
-This quenching is non-uniform and follows a particular distribution like $\delta(t)=P(z)$, where $P(z)$ represents the probability density function (PDF) of the random variable $z$.
-We have employed the stable symmetric L\'evy distribution, known for its heavy-tailed characteristic, and commonly used to describe short-time, long-range expansion processes in biological systems\cite{whitney2025generalapproachstatisticsmicrobial}, economics\cite{huang2024levyscorefunctionscorebased}, and high-energy astrophysical phenomena\cite{aerdker2025superdiffusion}.
-To study the impact of L\'evy-distributed random processes on DP dynamics with time quenching, we specify the method for generating random step sizes and calculating the corresponding probability density function.

-At each time step, we generate random step sizes following the L\'evy distribution and use numerical integration to obtain the corresponding PDF.
-This is then used as the quenching factor for the conditional probability in the DP process.
-The method for generating random step sizes with a stable symmetric L\'evy distribution has been precisely determined within a range\cite{mantegna1994fast}.

-where ${\beta}$ plays a key role in determining the properties of the distribution, particularly its scaling behavior, and acts as the characteristic exponent that governs the large-scale power-law behavior.
-The algorithm process for generating random step lengths $s$ that satisfy this distribution is as follows\cite{mantegna1994fast}:
+Fig.~\ref{f1} illustrates the evolution of a (1+1)-dimensional DP system initiating from a single seed.
+The spatiotemporal pattern of sites $S_i$ demonstrates the typical particle growth clusters generated by a standard DP process.
+Under a sufficiently large conditional probability $p$, particles can survive from the initial state up to time step $t$, indicating the occurrence of percolation.